-Flood Curing Chambers
+Flood and Focused Beam Curing Chambers

-Flood systems are used to cure relatively large areas and are especially adaptable to conveyors.
-Flood systems are available with dimensions of 20 cm x 20 cm at intensities of 30-70 mW/cm2 and 12.5 cm x 12.5 cm with intensity range of 150-225 mW/cm2.
+Flood and focused-beam systems are used to cure relatively large areas and are especially adaptable to conveyors.
+The typical useful curing area for focused beam lamps is 1" x 6" with intensities ranging from 250 to 2,500 mW/cm2.
+Flood systems are available with dimensions of 8" x 8" at intensities of 30-70 mW/cm2 and 5" x 5" with intensity range of 150-225 mW/cm2.
 The choice of curing system will depend on the size of the area to be cured and the speed at which cure must be achieved.
-Flood systems can be mounted in chambers or workstations, on conveyors or integrated into customized systems.
+Flood systems can be mounted in chambers or workstations, on "turnkey" Dymax 6" or 12" wide conveyors or integrated into customized systems.
+Focused beam systems should be used on conveyors or with indexing systems.
 Many curing options are available.
 Please contact your Dymax representative for more detailed information.